Progress chart: Types

 Single behavior charts can be used for all ages and is best used for learning one skill at a time.
-Multiple behavior charts also can be used for a variety of ages and can be used for processes that require several steps.
+Multiple behavior charts can also be used for a variety of ages and can be used for processes that require several steps.
 Chore charts and behavior charts can each be used for several different situations.
 On the other hand, Homework charts and toilet training charts are used for what their titles suggest.
-Experts advise only using one chart at a time though, otherwise children can get confused and so can the adult.
-Charts like these can be found on several websites which have pages of downloadable charts that you can print off.
-They have a big variety of styles for their charts that can be used for different ages.
-All of these charts can be manipulated in order to fit each child's needs easily as well.
+Experts advise only using one chart at a time, as otherwise children and adults can get confused.
+These types of charts can be found on several websites which have pages of downloadable and printable charts that fit many needs and come in many styles.
+Charts can easily be manipulated in order to fit a child's needs.

 Benefits

 The benefits of progress charts include motivation for a certain task, and clear expectations for that task or skill.
 It provides a visual picture of goal setting and helps the child to achieve the goal and be able to receive a reward.
 It's a solid basis to a skill that children will have to know in the future—setting goals and achieving them.
-The charts give children immediate feedback and this usually invokes fewer consequences.
+The charts give children immediate feedback; this usually invokes fewer consequences.

 Rewards

-Rewards don't have to be very elaborate, but can be simple.
+Rewards don't have to be elaborate, they can be simple.
 It's best if rewards are given right away as stickers should be given right away, so that the child knows what the reward is for exactly.
-The goal of the reward is to keep the child continuing this behavior or skill.
-Dr. Virginia Shiller, a psychologist and instructor at the Yale Child Study Center and coauthor of the book Rewards for Kids, rewards can help parents teach their children new habits.
-Shiller says the key is in how the incentives are given; in setting appropriate, realistic goals; and in figuring out a strategy to achieve them.
+The goal of the reward is to keep the child continuing their behavior or skill.
+Dr. Virginia Shiller, a psychologist and instructor at the Yale Child Study Center and co-author of the book Rewards for Kids, says that rewards can help parents teach their children new habits.
+She says the key is in how the incentives are given; in setting appropriate, realistic goals; and in figuring out a strategy to achieve them.